Ketamine for Substance Use Disorder

 Ketamine for the treatment of addictions is still in the experimental stage and is considered “off-label use” by the FDA.
 However, research has shown promising results and is continuing to evolve.

-While still experimental, research has shown that ketamine can help change how your brain deals with cravings, improve motivation to quit, and can smooth out the ups and downs common in the first stages of recovery.
+Research has shown that ketamine can help change how your brain deals with cravings, improve motivation to quit, and can smooth out the ups and downs common in the first stages of recovery.
 Ketamine treatment might also make therapy more effective, increasing your likelihood of success.

 Avoid Relapse